dart-lang/args/README.md

   }
 }
 ```
+## CommandRunner Arguments

-The [CommandRunner][] allows you to specify both global args as well as command specific arguments.
+The [CommandRunner][] allows you to specify both global args as well as command specific arguments (and even sub-command specific arguments).

+### Global Arguments
 Add argments directly to the [CommandRunner] to specify global arguments:

 Adding global arguments